mauno-j-ronkko/sharkC64/docs/language/expressions/arrays.md

 with them instead of the default zero values.
 This means that, for instance, the value of `hello[$01]` in the above example is set to `5` initially, and it will remain `5` as long as no other value is assigned to it.
+For two-dimensional byte arrays, rows in the initial values are separated with `;`.
+In the example above, the `data2d` array has `2` rows and `3` columns.

 If a byte array is given a static memory location, the sharkC64 compiler will not allocate any memory for it, and it will not be initialized to any value either.